 THE LAND ON WHICH WE PLAY

-Gold Coast Eagles Rugby Union Club sits nestled within James Overall Park, Brighton Parade, Southport.
+Gold Coast Eagles Rugby Union Club sits nestled within James Overall Park on Brighton Parade, Southport.

-Set beside the azure waters of the Nerang River and Southport's Broadwater, boasting a greenscape enjoyed by locals and visitors alike, and framed by luxury yachts, million-dollar mansions and the skyline of Surfers Paradise, our home is amongst the most picturesque rugby backdrops in Australia.
+Set beside the azure waters of the Nerang River and Southport's Broadwater, boasting a greenscape enjoyed by locals and visitors, framed by luxury yachts, million-dollar mansions and the skyline of Surfers Paradise, our home is among the most picturesque rugby backdrops in Australia.

-Rich in history as the Gold Coast’s foundation Rugby Union Club, our members both past and present, respect and honour the privilege of playing and gathering in such a beautiful location since 1964.
+Rich in history as the Gold Coast’s foundation rugby union club, our members both past and present, respect and honour the privilege of playing and gathering in such a beautiful location.

-Our Club's history is actually a drop in the ocean when compared to those who have come before us.
-In fact, our fields are located on land of great significance to the traditional custodians of the Gold Coast area, the Kombumerri Saltwater People.
+Our Club's history is however a drop in the ocean when compared to those who have come before us.
+Our fields are located on land of great significance to the traditional custodians of the Gold Coast area, the Kombumerri Saltwater People.

-If you can imagine the Southport Spit as nothing but a sandbank, with ocean waves breaking on the shorelines of what we now call Broadwater Parklands, you will understand just how important the land on which Eagles Rugby now sits was to the Kombumerri.
+Imagine the Southport Spit as nothing but a sandbank with ocean waves breaking on the shorelines of what we now call Broadwater Parklands, you will understand the beauty and importance the land on which Eagles Rugby now sits was to the Kombumerri.

-Being a saltwater people, it was their base location for fishing in the calm waters that allowed them to safely transition into ocean fishing around the sandy point.
+Being a saltwater people, the area was their base location for fishing in the calm waters that allowed the Kombumerri to safely transition into ocean fishing around the sandy point.

 Jenny practiced traditional fishing, gathering and hunting from the location where our playing fields now sit, as she lived on Brighton Parade.
 These were dangerous and changing times that saw the practicing of traditional ways and speaking in language outlawed.

-Jenny was forced to significantly adjust her lifestyle in order to maintain not only her own safety, but also the safety of her children.
-In true character, she was able to clandestinely pass her knowledge down through the generations, maintaining her deep connection to her land, her language and her culture.
+Jenny was forced to conceal her lifestyle in order to maintain not only her own safety, but also the safety of her children.
+In true character, she was able to secretly pass her knowledge down through the generations, maintaining her deep connection to her land, her language and her culture.
 Jenny caste the die for all future generations of her bloodline, passing down the ethos of adapting to changing times whilst never releasing the traditional ties to her culture.

 From Jenny, we know that Eagles Rugby sits on land of great cultural significance to the Kombumerri Saltwater People who walked the lands of the Gold Coast for thousands of years.